yurikoval/omniauth-slack/README.md

 the Slack [OAuth2 v2 API](https://api.slack.com/authentication/oauth-v2)
 and the Slack OAuth2 v1 API.

 This Gem supports Slack v2 API bot and user tokens, as well as v1 API workspace apps and tokens.
 Slack "classic" apps and tokens should also work but are not fully tested.

+Omniauth-slack does not enforce a Ruby version constraint.
+The Gem will work with Ruby versions 2.3 through 2.6.x.
+Older versions of Ruby may work but are not tested.
+Ruby version 2.7.x may work but is not yet tested.

 ## Before You Begin